gusye1234/nano-graphrag/readme.md

 - `PROMPTS["community_report"]` is used to organize and summary the graph cluster's description.
 - `PROMPTS["local_rag_response"]` is the system prompt template of the local search generation.
 - `PROMPTS["global_reduce_rag_response"]` is the system prompt template of the global search generation.
+- `PROMPTS["fail_response"]` is the fallback response when nothing is related to the user query.

 ### Storage